 The global trade community started the year 2014 on an upbeat note.
-For the first time since it was established, the WTO was able to deliver an agreement at the December 2013 Ministerial Conference in Bali, most notably on the Trade Faciliation Agreement (TFA).
-The Bali deal also injected momentum into the stalled Doha Round, with the WTO mandated to develop a work program to address the outstanding issues in the negotiations.
+For the first time since it was established, the WTO was able to deliver an agreement at the December 2013 Ministerial Conference in Bali, most notably on the Trade Facilitation Agreement (TFA).
+The Bali deal also injected momentum into the stalled Doha Round, with the WTO mandated to develop a work programme to address the outstanding issues in the negotiations.

-However, the enthusiasm quickly evaporated following the WTO’s failure to meet the July 31, 2014 deadline for adopting the TFA Protocol of Amendment as a result of India’s insistence that the protocol be linked to progress towards a permanent solution on public food stockholding.
+However, the enthusiasm quickly evaporated following the WTO’s failure to meet the 31 July 2014 deadline for adopting the TFA Protocol of Amendment as a result of India’s insistence that the Protocol be linked to progress towards a permanent solution on public food stockholding.

-The Protocol was finally adopted in November 2014 when negotiators clarified that a deal not to challenge developing countries’ food stockholding schemes under farm subsidy rules will not expire in 2017 while they worked under an accelerated timetable to find a “permanent solution” to the food stockholding issue.
+The Protocol was finally adopted in November 2014 when negotiators clarified that a deal not to challenge developing countries’ food stockholding schemes under farm subsidy rules would not expire in 2017 while they worked under an accelerated timetable to find a “permanent solution” to the food stockholding issue.
 A new July 2015 deadline was also set for completing the WTO work programme on the remaining Doha Round issues.

-Although the immediate problem precipitated by the stockholding question was temporarily resolved, returning to a significant leadership on trade-related issues at the WTO continued to present enormous challenges.
+Although the immediate problem precipitated by the stockholding question was temporarily resolved, returning to a significant consensus on trade-related issues at the WTO continued to present enormous challenges.
 It was evident that the stakes in the debate on leadership in global trade remained complex and highly contested.
-As demonstrated elsewhere in this report ICTSD’s strategy is to bring attention to the centrality and potential of the WTO while also exploring and making sense of the numerous efforts to develop WTO-plus disciplines and commitments.
+As demonstrated elsewhere in this report, ICTSD’s strategy is to bring attention to the centrality and potential of the WTO while also exploring and making sense of the numerous efforts to develop WTO-plus disciplines and commitments.

 Innovative Solutions to Strengthen the Global Trading System

 Notwithstanding an increasingly complex global governance on trade, the role and functioning of the WTO as the core of the multilateral trade system remains a high priority.
-ICTSD’s nonpartisan and knowledge-driven activities have helped a broad array of actors to understand and use the system better and to ensure that the system continues to support sustainable development and broad based benefits of global trade over the long term.
+ICTSD’s non-partisan and knowledge-driven activities have helped a broad array of actors to better understand and use the system and to ensure that the system continues to support sustainable development and broad-based benefits of global trade over the long-term.

-The E15initiative
+The E15 Initiative